KangBoming/PIC/README.md

 * numpy=1.26.0
 * fair-esm=2.0.0
 ## Usage
-A demo for training PIC-cell model using linux-64 platform
+A demo for training a single PIC-cell model using linux-64 platform

 **Step1: clone the repo**
 ```